gdavidbutler/pthreadChannel/README.md

 ### Store

-A Channel's store implementation is programmable.
+A Channel's store implementation is pluggable.

-In classic CSPs, a low latency synchronous rendezvous (get and put block till the other arrives to exchange a message) works well when coded in machine or assembler language (a jumping, from put to get, context switch).
+In classic CSPs, a low latency synchronous rendezvous (get and put block till the other arrives to exchange a message) works well when coded in machine or assembler language (jump instructions).
-Then, if a message store is desired (queue, stack, etc.), it is implemented as another CSP.
+If a message store is needed (queue, stack, etc.), it is implemented as another CSP.

-Modern CSPs (e.g. "coroutines", "functions", etc.), supporting "local" variables and recursion, have a much higher context switch overhead.
+Modern CSPs (e.g. "coroutines", "functions", etc.) with "local" variables and supporting recursion, have a higher context switch overhead.
-But native support by modern processors makes it acceptable.
+But native support in modern processors (call/return instructions) makes it acceptable.
+A message store is still implemented as a CSP.

 However pthreads require operating system support and context switches are prohibitively expensive for simple message stores.
-Therefore stores are implemented as shared code executed within pthreads' contexts.
+Therefore Stores are implemented as shared code executed within pthreads' contexts.

-If provided at chanCreate, a Channel can use a store implementation.
-The implementation can control latency, priority, etc.
+A pluggable Store can be provided on a chanCreate call.
+If none is provided, a channel stores a single message.
+This is best (lowest Store latency) when the overhead of processing a message dominates the context switch overhead of transporting a message.
+But as the processing overhead decreases toward the context switch overhead, Stores can drastically decrease context switching and increase throughput.
+Therefore, a Store's size depends on how much Store latency can be tolerated in the quest for throughput.

 A Channel FIFO store implementation is provided.
+When a context is created, a maximum size and an intial size are provided.
+After a Put, if the Store is full and there are waiting Getters, the size is incremented.
+After a Get, if the Store is empty and there are waiting Putters, the size is decremented.

 Find the API in chanFifo.h: